patrickteulings/TouchFlick/README.md

 Currently does not support multiple carousels on the same page or carousel-deletion, so handle with care!

-## Demo

-See it in action at: http://touchflick.studiodeeg.nl

 ## Requirements

 # Hammer.js